rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 By selecting this option, you have the flexibility to choose your scheduling rules.
 Any host that follows all the rules is a host that could have the containers started on.
 You can add rules by clicking on the **+** button.

 For each rule, you select a **condition** of the rule.
 There are 4 different conditions, which define how strict the rule must be followed.
 The **field** determines which field you want the rule to be applied to.
 The **key** and **value** are the values which you want the field to be checked against.
 Rancher will spread the distribution of containers on the applicable hosts based on the load of each host.
 Depending on the condition chosen will determine what the applicable hosts are.

+> **Note:** If you have selected the **Always run one instance of this container on every host**, then only the host labels will appear as a possible field.

 _Conditions_